-- Current and future medical expenses, including doctors’ appointments, surgeries, follow-up appointments, prescriptions, ambulatory aids, cognitive therapy, psychological therapy, physical therapy, occupational therapy, home health care, rehabilitation care, hand controls for vehicles, wheelchair ramps, widened doorways, grab bars, and handrails.
+- Current and future medical expenses, including medical bills for doctors’ appointments, surgeries, follow-up appointments, prescriptions, ambulatory aids, cognitive therapy, psychological therapy, physical therapy, occupational therapy, home health care, rehabilitation care, hand controls for vehicles, wheelchair ramps, widened doorways, grab bars, and handrails.

 - Compensation to replace or repair damaged or destroyed personal property.

 - Loss of future earning capacity based on your salary until your expected retirement date.